OlaFosheimGrostad/dex/README.md

 Auto-decode.

+Alias this.
+Will be replaced with single inheritance.

 D syntax that is not available in Dex mode or has changed meaning
 -----------------------------------------------------------------
 `=`, `==` , `!=`,  `!…`, `…?…:…`, `&&`, `||`, `<=`, `>=`